 A good knife block set does one thing: makes every cut easier.
 Sharp, balanced blades that hold an edge, a block that keeps them organized and safe, and enough variety to handle everything from breaking down a chicken to slicing tomatoes paper-thin.
 You don't need to spend $500 on a Japanese custom set to get there.

-HENCKELS Solution 12-Piece, Our Top Pick
+Yatoshi Professional 15-Piece, Our Top Pick

 Pros

-- Covers every essential kitchen cutting task
+- Covers every kitchen cutting task

 Cons